AWildVictor/VoiceMaster/README.md

 - Enable `Developer mode` in Discord Settings -> Appearence
 - Right-click a category and press `Copy ID` to copy a channel id
 - Right-click a role in role settings and press `Copy ID` to copy a role id

+###Coded by Joker | Inspired by the popular VoiceMaster Discord Bot